-In addition, many states allow specific classes of employers to voluntarily purchase workers' compensation coverage or to opt out of statutory coverage, e.g., independent contractors, corporate officers, and local governments.
+13 In addition, many states allow specific classes of employers to voluntarily purchase workers' compensation coverage or to opt out of statutory coverage, e.g., independent contractors, corporate officers, and local governments.

-SD Codified L § 62-5-7 (2017).
+14 SD Codified L § 62-5-7 (2017).

-As Michael Duff notes, "Like the situation in Texas, most [Wyoming] employers not covered are liable in tort.
+15 As Michael Duff notes, "Like the situation in Texas, most [Wyoming] employers not covered are liable in tort.
 Also like in Texas, there are significant numbers of workers employed by companies that offer 'alternative WC' plans."
 He points to Araguz v.
 State, ex rel.
 Wyoming Workers' Safety and Comp.
 Div., 2011 WY 148, 262 P.3d 1263 as an example of how dual-denial is expanding in that state.
 This case involved two injured Walmart employees.
-In short, Walmart provides an ERISA-governed plan for employees in Wyoming instead of workers' compensation coverage, and employees may only sue Walmart in tort if they do not participate in the ERISA plan (Duff [2018], Duff [2019], and Elaine Weiss correspondence with Michael Duff, July 2019).
+In short, Walmart provides an ERISA-governed plan for employees in Wyoming instead of workers' compensation coverage, and employees may only sue Walmart in tort if they do not participate in the ERISA plan (Duff [2018], Duff [2019], and Elaine Weiss' correspondence with Michael Duff, July 2019).

-Employees directly pay for a portion of workers' compensation programs in New Mexico, Oregon, and Washington, as discussed in Appendix C. Even in states where costs are paid directly by employers, it is likely that the incidence of costs falls on employees in the form of lower wages (Gruber and Krueger, 1991).
+16 Employees directly pay for a portion of workers' compensation programs in New Mexico, Oregon, and Washington, as discussed in Appendix C. Even in states where costs are paid directly by employers, it is likely that the incidence of costs falls on employees in the form of lower wages (Gruber and Krueger, 1991).

-In 2019, medical-only claims accounted for just over 73 percent of all workers' compensation claims, but only 7 percent of all benefits paid (NCCI, 2023a).
-Since 1999, there has been a gradual decline in the share of medical-only claims from 78.3 percent to the current 73.4 percent, although the share of benefits paid for medical-only claims increased over that period, from 6.2 percent of overall benefits in 1999 to 7.3 percent in 2019.
+17 In 2020, medical-only claims accounted for just over 75 percent of all workers' compensation claims, but only 8 percent of all benefits paid (NCCI, 2024a).
+Since 2000, there has been a gradual decline in the share of medical-only claims from 78 percent to the current 75.3 percent, although the share of benefits paid for medical-only claims increased over that period, from 6.1 percent of overall benefits in 2000 to 7.9 percent in 2020

-average weekly wage.
+Compensation for temporary disability, whether total or partial, is subject to minimum and maximum benefit levels that vary from state to state.
+Usually, the maximum benefit is a percentage of the state's average weekly wage.
 As of January 2022, the minimum weekly TTD benefit ranged from a low of \$20 in Arkansas, Florida, and Wisconsin, to a high of \$514 in Vermont.
 The maximum weekly benefit ranged from a low of \$551.02 in Mississippi to a high of \$2,005 in Iowa.
 See Appendix D for more information on minimum and maximum benefits.